 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

-For AdCC, clinical trials are researching the use of targeted therapy drugs called tyrosine kinase inhibitors (TKIs), taken as oral medication.
+For AdCC, clinical trials are researching the use of targeted therapy drugs called tyrosine kinase inhibitors (TKIs), such as lenvatinib (Lenvima), or axitinib (Inlyta), taken as oral medication.
 This has shown to be a beneficial approach for a small proportion of people with AdCC.
 Because of the general rarity of AdCC and that current chemotherapy is of limited benefit, it is recommended that people with AdCC ask about clinical trials to treat this disease.

 It may also be beneficial to get a second opinion regarding AdCC treatment options.
 Learn more about seeking a second opinion.